hesusruiz/dslog/README.md

 ### Other Threats and Mitigations

 * **Log Tampering (Retroactive Modification):** Any attempt to alter or delete a past entry in the Tessera log would change its leaf hash, which would ripple up the Merkle tree and result in a different `RootHash`.
-This new `RootHash` would not match the one already anchored on the immutable ISBE Blockchain, making the tampering immediately obvious to any verifier.
+This new `RootHash` would not match the one already anchored on the immutable ISBE Blockchain (via the Checkpoint), making the tampering immediately obvious to any verifier.

 * **Log Equivocation (Split-View Attack):** A malicious log operator might try to show different versions of the log to different users.
 The ISBE Witness and the blockchain anchor prevent this.
 The Witness only accepts STHs that are consistent extensions of the previous STH it has seen.
 Since the sequence of STHs is recorded on the public blockchain, all users can converge on a single, globally consistent view of the log's history.

 * **Entry Omission / Censorship:** If a client receives a `TimeStampResp` with a `logIndex` but can never find the entry in the public log or generate a valid inclusion proof, it serves as evidence of misbehavior.
-The client can prove they submitted the request and received an acknowledgment, holding the operator accountable.
+The client can prove they submitted the request and received an acknowledgment, holding the operator accountable because the `TimeStampResp` is signed with a private key associated to the identity of the log operator.

-## Pathway to eIDAS Qualified Timestamping Services
+## Implementing eIDAS Qualified Timestamping Services

 The robust architecture of DSLog provides a strong technical foundation for entities aspiring to become a **Qualified Trust Service Provider (QTSP)** for timestamping under the EU's **eIDAS Regulation (EU) No 910/2014**.
 Qualified timestamps have a presumed legal effect across all EU member states, making them suitable for high-stakes legal, financial, and regulatory use cases.

 While achieving full QTSP status involves rigorous organizational audits and procedural controls, DSLog's design directly addresses and often exceeds the technical requirements outlined in relevant ETSI standards, such as **ETSI EN 319 422 ("Time-stamping protocol and time-stamp profiles")**.

-Here is how DSLog's features map to the principles of a Qualified Timestamping Service:
+A mapping of DSLog's features to the principles of a Qualified Timestamping Service follows:

 * **Enhanced Integrity and Non-Repudiation:** The ETSI standards require strong protections against forgery and alteration of timestamps.
 DSLog's core RFC 3161 compliance meets the baseline, but the addition of the transparent log provides a superior, publicly verifiable layer of integrity.
 Any attempt to issue a fraudulent timestamp or tamper with the log's history becomes cryptographically detectable by any third party, offering a level of non-repudiation that is far stronger than traditional, opaque systems.